Torasemide, tablets 10 mg 20 pcs

 Overdose

-Symptoms: increased diuresis accompanied by decreased circulating blood volume and disturbed water-electrolyte balance of the blood, followed by a marked decrease in blood pressure, drowsiness and confusion and collapse.
-Gastrointestinal disorders may be observed.
+Symptoms: increased diuresis accompanied by a decrease in circulating blood volume and disturbances in the water-electrolyte balance of the blood, followed by a pronounced decrease in blood pressure, drowsiness and confusion, collapse.
+Gastrointestinal disturbances may occur.

 Treatment: there is no specific antidote.
-Provocation of vomiting gastric lavage activated charcoal.
-Treatment: Symptomatic dose reduction or drug withdrawal and concomitant replenishment of the blood circulation and parameters of water-electrolyte balance and acid-base status under control of serum concentrations of electrolytes hematocrit symptomatic treatment.
+Provocation of vomiting, gastric lavage, activated charcoal.
+Treatment is a symptomatic dose reduction or discontinuation of the drug and at the same time replenishment of blood volume and indicators of water-electrolyte balance and acid-base status under the control of serum concentrations of hematocrit electrolytes; symptomatic treatment.
 Hemodialysis is ineffective.

 ---|---|